-Banner-towing might not be a glamorous job, but it's a job — and one with lower hour requirements than other jobs.
-Banner-towing pilots are highly skilled and often fly around water, beaches and sporting events.
+Banner towing might not be glamorous work, but it's a good job for beginning pilots because it has lower hour requirements than other aviation gigs.
+Nonetheless, it requires high skills, because banner-towing pilots often fly around water, over beaches, and at sporting events.

 If you're in an area with numerous glider operations, you might consider becoming a tow pilot.
-Towing gliders is also a great way to hone your skills, as the tow pilot must not only fly his own aircraft safely, but he must be ultra-aware of the glider's flight characteristics and performance, as well.
+Towing gliders is also a great way to hone your skills, as tow pilots must fly their own aircraft safely in addition to being hyperaware of the glider's movement.

-For pilots with a commercial pilot certificate, flying skydivers is a popular option in order to build hours.
-Like tow pilots, jump pilots must be adept at multi-tasking and must remain focused at flying safely and keeping the jumpers safe at all times.
+For those with a commercial pilot certificate, flying skydivers is a popular option for building hours.
+Like tow pilots, jump pilots must be adept at multitasking: They have to focus simultaneously on the safety of their plane and the skydivers.
 It can be a demanding job.

-A more routine job for fresh commercial pilots might include flying a tour plane.
-Tourist areas like the Grand Canyon or the Hawaiian Islands are popular places for sightseeing flights, and for new pilots to gain hours, but that doesn't mean these are the only places that offer sightseeing flights.
+A more routine job for fresh commercial pilots is flying a tour plane.
+Tourist areas like the Grand Canyon and the Hawaiian Islands are popular places for sightseeing flights—and for new pilots to gain hours—but they're far from the only locations that offer sightseeing flights.
 Search the region where you live for similar opportunities.

-If you've ever heard a pilot say that he "handed over his paycheck for Hobbs time," then you know it's one of the more popular (and slow) ways to gain flight hours.
-But working at an airport will get you close to the rental plane for extended periods of time and could also snag you a discounted rate on flight rental and even instruction time, so it's a good way to fly for cheap.
+If you've ever heard a pilot say that he "handed over his paycheck for Hobbs time," then you know renting a plane is one of the more popular ways to gain flight hours.
+Working at an airport will get you close to the rental plane for extended periods of time and could also snag you a discounted rate on the rental and maybe even on instruction time.
+So it's a good way to build flight time on the cheap.

 Hanging out at the airport is one of the best ways to get free flight time, especially for new private pilots.
 Often, pilots and aircraft owners are just looking for someone to keep them company, and they'll offer you a ride if you happen to be hanging around during the preflight.

-Private pilots, commercial pilots, flight instructors and even corporate pilots are known to offer the second-in-command seat to someone willing and able to fly with them.
-But you have to be in the right place at the right time, which is why being an airport employee can be beneficial.
+Private pilots, flight instructors, and even corporate pilots are known to offer the second-in-command seat to someone willing and able to fly with them.
+But you have to be in the right place at the right time.

-As a bonus, hanging around the airport not only gets you hours, but it might get you hours in really cool aircraft.
-You know that old man who's been working on the P-51 in the hangar for the past 6 months?
-He'll be eager to show it off to other pilots when it's ready to be test flown.
-That businessman with the Cessna 182?
-He'll need a safety pilot when it comes time to get current.
+As a bonus, hanging around the airport can not only get you hours; it might also get you hours in really cool aircraft.
+That old man who's been working on the P-51 in the hangar for the past six months will be eager to show it off to other pilots when it's ready to be test-flown.

-If you're a good pilot and a nice person, you'll get invited to go on flights with pilot friends.
+If you're a good pilot and a good friend, you'll get invited to go on flights with fellow pilots.
 Maybe they're going out for a weekend flight to grab a $100 hamburger.
 Or maybe one of them is going on a solo cross-country flight to visit family.
-You'll log a few hours this way if you're nice to people.
+You'll get asked to log a few hours this way if you're nice to people.

-Military flying isn't the right option for every pilot, but for those that are willing and able to work hard and sacrifice a few years of their lives to live at the whim of the military, it's a great option.
+Military flying isn't the right option for every pilot, but for those who are willing and able to work hard and sacrifice a few years of their lives to live at the whim of the armed forces, it's a great option.

 If the airlines are your goal, then a military flying career will get you there easily.
-Air Force pilots learn valuable life skills along with gaining that valuable turbine pilot-in-command time that's so highly sought after by airlines.
-And in the meantime, you'll travel the world at the controls of some really cool airplanes.
+Air Force and Navy pilots learn valuable life skills along with gaining that turbine pilot-in-command time that's so highly sought after by airlines.
+And you'll travel the world at the controls of some really cool airplanes.